Models of random subtrees of a graph: Survey of models of random subtrees of a graph

-Notice that here $|\SP(G'\setminus t)|$ can be computed using the matrix tree theorem and then, if a bound on $|\SP(G'\setminus t)|$ is known for all subtrees $t$ of size $n$, and not too bad, a reject method can be used to sample a uniform element of $\TTr{r}{G}{n}$.\\ {\Analysis:} The computation of a uniform spanning tree of $G'$ is fast, and can be done on huge graphs. \\ {\Drawback:} The reject method here is unlikely to work if the desired size $n$ is far from 0 and $|V|$: in most graphs $G$, it produces some huge ratios between the weights $\l|\SP( G'\setminus t)\r|$ and $\l|\SP( G'\setminus t')\r|$ for $t,t'\in \TTTr{r}{G,n}$.
+Notice that here $|\SP(G'\setminus t)|$ can be computed using the matrix tree theorem and then, if a bound on $|\SP(G'\setminus t)|$ is known for all subtrees $t$ of size $n$, a rejection method can be used to sample a uniform element of $\TTr{r}{G}{n}$.\\ {\Analysis:} The computation of a uniform spanning tree of $G'$ is fast, and can be done on huge graphs. \\ {\Drawback:} This distribution can not be used in general to sample uniformly in $\TTr{r}{G}{n}$; indeed, the rejection method here is unlikely to work if the desired size $n$ is far from 0 and $|V|$: in most graphs $G$, it produces some huge ratios between the weights $\l|\SP( G'\setminus t)\r|$ and $\l|\SP( G'\setminus t')\r|$ for $t,t'\in \TTTr{r}{G,n}$.
 Besides, the evaluation of $\l|\SP( G'\setminus t)\r|$ by the matrix tree theorem produces also some difficulties if the graph is large, since manipulation of huge integers is an issue.

-\paragraph{\underline{Variant}} A method to favour larger components is to use Wilson algorithm with some random walk $(W^b_i,i\geq 0)$ less likely to visit $z$.
+\paragraph{\underline{Variant}} A method to favour larger components is to use Wilson's algorithm with some random walks $(W^b_i,i\geq 0)$ less likely to visit $z$.
 When $W^b_i=z$, the node $W^b_{i+1}$ is uniform on $V$; otherwise, if $W^b_i=v \in V$, then $W^b_{i+1}=z$ with probability $p$, and with probability $1-p$, $W^b_{i+1}$ is a uniform neighbour of $v$ in $G$.
 This construction induces a distribution on $\SP(G')$ proportional to